-The power-on reset circuit is configured to reset control register1, 2, and clock adjustment register when VDD power up from 0v.
 The oscillation halt sensing circuit is configured to record a halt on oscillation by 32.768-kHz clock pulses.
-The supply voltage monitoring circuit is configured to record a drop in supply voltage below a threshold voltage of 1.6 or 1.3v.
+The supply voltage monitoring circuit is configured to record a drop in supply voltage below a threshold voltage of 2.1 or 1.6v.

 Each function has a monitor bit.
-I.e. the PON bit is for the power-on reset circuit, and $\overline{XST}$ bit is for the oscillation halt sensing circuit, and VDET is for the supply voltage monitoring circuit.
-PON and VDET bits are activated to "H".
-However, $\overline{XST}$ bit is activated to "L".
-The PON and VDET accept only the writing of 0, but $\overline{XST}$ accepts the writing of 0 and 1.
-The PON bit is set to 1, when VDD power-up from 0V, but VDET is set to 0, and $\overline{XST}$ is indefinite.
+I.e. XSTP bit is for the oscillation halt sensing circuit, and VDET is for the supply voltage monitoring circuit.
+XSTP and VDET bits are activated to "H".
+The XSTP and VDET accept only the writing of 0.
+The XSTP bit is set to 1, when VDD power-up from 0V, but VDET is set to 0.

-The functions of these three monitor bits are shown in the table below.
+The functions of these two monitor bits are shown in the table below.